 Ransomware Readiness: Building the Right Cybersecurity Team

 In the face of the growing problem of ransomware attacks, having the right people powering your cybersecurity system is vital.
-Detection, response, and risk mitigation requires a formidable team of experienced and prepared individuals who know how to work together, communicate clearly, and investigate thoroughly.
+Detection and response as well as risk mitigation requires a formidable team of experienced and prepared individuals who know how to work together, communicate clearly, and investigate thoroughly.

 With a growing dearth in cybersecurity professionals the competition for talent is high, therefore, it’s important that you ensure all your bases are covered when it comes to building your security team.
 Due to the cost and lack of readily available cyber talent, you may want to consider bringing in a trusted cyber security services partner to bridge any gaps in your defence.

 So, what components go into building a strong cybersecurity team?In this part of our Ransomware series, we look at what skills are needed to make up a well-rounded and capable security team.